foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/debugging-with-opellaxd.rst

    so you will be able to debug your application only if you have just one core in your JTAG chain.

+Currently IDE always passes option ``--device arc`` to Opella-XD GDB-server which means that server would be configured to work with TPAOP-ARC20-R0 cable.
+Server configured in such way doesn't work with TPAOP-ARC20-R1 - this cable requires ``--device arc-jtag-tpa-r1`` or ``--device arc-cjtag-tpa-r1`` option to be passed to Opella-XD GDB-server.
+As a consequence currently GNU IDE supports only TPAOP-ARC20-R0 cable.

 Starting a debug session
 ------------------------